CT7-labs/argon-cpu/documentation/execution.md

     - Latch PC and 4 into ALU sources
 2. Instruction Decode
     - Setup control signals
-    - New PC is latched to ALU output
+    - ALU result is latched to ALU output
 3. Instruction Execute
     - Latch new sources into ALU
     - Latch ALU output into PC